JustSteveKing/talks/php-uk-2024/slides.md

 ---

 - PHP Framework for building APIs

+---

+- PHP Framework for building APIs
+- Plugs into Doctrine with zero hassle.

+---

+- PHP Framework for building APIs
 - Plugs into Doctrine with zero hassle.
 - Focus on HTTP Resources instead of ORM Entities or Models.